Opiskull/Blog/content/post/new-docker-server.md

 Now that Docker is running lets create our containers and Images that we need!

-## Teamspeak
+## TeamSpeak

-On the old server was a Teamspeak server that I needed to move to the new Server.
+On the old server was a TeamSpeak server that I needed to move to the new Server.
 I had already created a backup before from the old server.
-On the old Server I had Teamspeak running without problems but I never really liked it.
+On the old Server I had TeamSpeak running without problems but I never really liked it.
 It was a pain to upgrade... and I didn't really have any idea what I was doing.

 At first I tried to use an existing image but somehow didn't like how it was setup (it had an dependency on an external service for getting the latest version number).

 What should I do now?
-Why don't I create an Image myself that parses the Teamspeak website and always downloads the latest server?
+Why don't I create an Image myself that parses the TeamSpeak website and always downloads the latest server?

 Yup lets do that.
 So I started to write an script to open the website and parse the website and get the latest version ;)

-I used an small app with the name pup https://github.com/ericchiang/pup and a little curl magic to download the website of Teamspeak.
-The result was a small oneliner with the following content
+I used an small app with the name pup https://github.com/ericchiang/pup and a little curl magic to download the website of TeamSpeak.
+The result was a small one-liner with the following content

 ```bash
 curl -s -L https://www.teamspeak.com/en/downloads | pup "[href*=\"teamspeak3-server_linux_amd64\"] attr{href}"